SofiaBlack/COVID-19_deaths_analysis/README.md

 It elaborates the time series of the daily deaths, converts it into a monthly time series and creates a predictive model SARIMA in order to return the prediction of the monthly total deaths obtained from the model for the year 2020.

 <b>Input</b>
-- decessi_tot.csv: time series relating to the total daily deaths recorded in Italy according to the ISTAT dataset.
+- deaths_tot.csv: time series relating to the total daily deaths recorded in Italy according to the ISTAT dataset.

 <b>Output</b>
 - predictions_SARIMA.csv: time series relating to the result of the prediction of monthly deaths obtained from the SARIMA predictive model.